openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/minor_update.rst

 Simple config/image replacement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the service is managed by Paunch_, it may be that there's no need to
+If the service is managed by Paunch_ or tripleo-container-manage_ Ansible role,
+it may be that there's no need to write any update tasks.
+Paunch or
-write any update tasks.
-Paunch can automatically handle simple
+tripleo-container-manage can automatically handle simple updates: change in
-updates: change in configuration or change of container image URL
-triggers automatic removal of the old container and creation of new
+configuration or change of container image URL triggers automatic removal of
-one with latest config and latest image.
-If that's all the service
+the old container and creation of new one with latest config and latest image.
-needs for updates, you don't need to create any ``update_tasks``.
+If that's all the service needs for updates, you don't need to create any
+``update_tasks``.

 Custom tasks during updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the service is not managed by Paunch_, or if the simple container replacement done by Paunch is not sufficient for the service update, you will need to include custom update logic.
+If the service is not managed by Paunch_ nor tripleo-container-manage, or if the simple container replacement done by Paunch is not sufficient for the service update, you will need to include custom update logic.
 This is done via providing these outputs in your composable service template:

 * ``update_tasks`` -- these are executed before deployment tasks on the